marmelab/react-admin/docs/List.md

 );
 ```

-The title can be either a string or a React element.
+The title can be a string, a React element, or `false` to disable the title.

 ## `sx`: CSS API